Chapter 15.04

 7. Temporary motion picture, television, and theater stage sets and scenery.

-8. Prefabricated swimming pools installed entirely above-ground and accessory to a Group R-3.
+8. Prefabricated swimming pools assembled entirely above-ground and accessory to a Group R-3.
+(See Section R105.2, #7) All other pools shall be installed per the current International Swimming Pool and Spa Code (ISPSC).

-9. Shade cloth or soft cover structures constructed for nursery or agricultural purposes and not including service systems.
+9. Shade cloth or soft cover structures constructed for nursery or agricultural purposes and not including mechanical service systems (fans or heat).
+(See Definition “Temporary growing structure”.)

 11. Window awnings in Group R-3 and U occupancies supported by an exterior wall which do not project more than 54 inches (1,372 mm) from the exterior wall and do not require additional support.